erosDiffusion/ComfyUI-ErosDiffusion-ControlnetMaps/README.md

 > [!important]
-> **this node does NOT generate the maps**:
+> **This node does NOT generate the maps**:
-> - it helps you organize in a well known folder input/maps them and use them fast via browser.
+> - It helps you organize in a well known folder input/maps them and use them fast via browser.
-> - to generate the maps you will need other nodes ([Aio AUX preprocessor](https://github.com/Fannovel16/comfyui_controlnet_aux), [depth anything v2](https://github.com/kijai/ComfyUI-DepthAnythingV2) or  [depth anything v3](https://github.com/PozzettiAndrea/ComfyUI-DepthAnythingV3), canny (from comfy core) or whatever you like/need!)
+> - To generate the maps you will need other nodes ([Aio AUX preprocessor](https://github.com/Fannovel16/comfyui_controlnet_aux), [depth anything v2](https://github.com/kijai/ComfyUI-DepthAnythingV2) or  [depth anything v3](https://github.com/PozzettiAndrea/ComfyUI-DepthAnythingV3), canny (from comfy core) or whatever you like/need!)